 The Czech Republic Beyond Prague

 Few travelers venture beyond Prague to experience the Czech Republic's many cultural riches and offbeat delights.
-We'll get you started with a whirlwind of Art Nouveau, local pub music, stinky cheese-tasting, river-rafting, and peat-bathing in places like Olomouc, Moravsky Krumlov, Trebon, Konopiste, and Cesky Krumlov.
+We'll get started with a whirlwind of Art Nouveau, local pub music, stinky-cheese tasting, river rafting, and peat bathing in places like Olomouc, Moravský Krumlov, Třeboň, and Konopiště.
+We'll also tour a remarkable memorial to the Holocaust in Terezín, and the charming castle town of Český Krumlov.

 Hi, I'm Rick Steves, back with more of the Best of Europe.
 This time we're soaking up the good life as we explore the off beat delights of the Czech Republic.
 Thanks for joining us!